 OK, you get it, Prime rib is good stuff.
-But what exactly is prime rib?
+But exactly what is prime rib?
 Where does prime rib come from?
-And what’s the best way to prepare this royal cut?
+And what’s the best way to select when buying, and then to prepare for cooking this royal cut?

 In this post, we’ll give you a complete overview of prime rib, it’s origins, it’s name, the best way to prepare and cook it, and yes, in case you’re wondering, it’s to-die-for on your grill or smoker.

 - 1 What is Prime Rib?